YottaDB/YDBDoc/MultiLangProgGuide/cprogram.rst

 Return code to YottaDB from an application function that implements a transaction, and in turn returned to the caller indicating that the transaction was not committed.

+While the most common use of YDB_TP_TROLLBACK is to terminate transactions in case of errors, it is useful for testing and "what-if" scenarios, since it can be used to exercise application code that updates global variables.
+The global variable updates are visible to code within the process, but not to other processes.
+This is accomplished by invoking or driving application code from within a transaction initiated by the code driving the test or evaluating the "what-if" scenario.
+Once the test or "what-if" scenario is complete, the outer driver code returns with a YDB_TP_ROLLBACK, leaving the database unmodified by the code.

 .. _err-ret-codes:

 ~~~~~~~~~~~~~~~~~~